benjaminang06/Benjamin_Portfolio/README.md

 ### [Project 7: Agent-Based Modeling of Economic Behavior in the Car Industry](https://github.com/benjaminang06/Modeling-Economic-Behavior)

-**Objective:** Utilized the AgentPy library to simulate consumer purchasing behavior in the car market, integrating normal distributions for agent characteristics.
+**Description:** Utilized the AgentPy library to simulate consumer purchasing behavior in the car market, integrating normal distributions for agent characteristics.

 **Key Results:** Created a realistic simulation of the car market, with visualizations made using matplotlib and seaborn to analyze consumer behavior and market dynamics.